 2. Benefits of Exercise

 A regular exercise regimen will benefit your overall health.
 Even moderate exercise such as walking at least three times a week lowers your IOP.
 The benefits of exercise last if you continue to exercise.
 That’s why it’s recommended that you engage in moderate exercise on a regular basis.

 Wearing protective eyewear when engaging in sports or high-risk activities is important.
 Eye injuries can lead to traumatic glaucoma, so protecting your eyes against injury is another way to prevent the disease.

 4. Lower Your Insulin Levels

 As insulin levels rise, it causes an increase in blood pressure and possibly eye pressure, too.
 Over time, this can make your body insulin-resistant, and insulin resistance is linked to elevated eye pressure.
 The best solution is to avoid sugars and high-carb foods such as bread, rice, pasta, potatoes and cereals.
 For a check-up on your blood sugar levels, visit one of our locations!

 Bilberries are known to prevent and even reverse macular degeneration, and blueberries and cranberries have bioflavonoids, which are also beneficial.
 These berries work by strengthening capillaries that carry nutrients to nerves and eye muscles.
 However, since berries contain sugar, they should be consumed in moderation to avoid an increase in insulin levels.

 Ask Us for Help!

-When you need access to comprehensive, affordable glaucoma care, contact Hamilton Healthcare Center.
-We can point you in the right direction of a provider that can help.
+When you need access to comprehensive, affordable eye care, contact Hamilton Healthcare Center.
+We can point you in the right direction to a provider that can help.
 Call us at (717) 232-9971 for more information today.